 Anne Green, PhD

-Anne Green (center) is co-founder and Director of Operations for One Step for Animals, her second major animal advocacy start-up.
+Anne Green (center) is co-founder and Executive Director for One Step for Animals, her second major animal advocacy start-up.
 Previously, Anne was Director of Operations for Our Hen House, and before that, a professor at Carnegie Mellon University, where she won the college’s top teaching award.
 She was also President of the American Association of Teachers of German.
-She believes in and practices the Having Kids Model: EK (left) – a lifelong vegan, nationally recognized scholar, and athlete – works in science and technology policy in Washington, DC.
+She believes in and practices the Having Kids Model: EK (left) – a lifelong vegan, nationally recognized scholar and athlete – works in science and technology policy in Washington, DC.
 Anne lives in Tucson, AZ with her spouse, Matt Ball (right).

 Director of Community Outreach